fleetdm/fleet/handbook/digital-experience/how-to-submit-and-publish-an-article.md

 ## Communication

-Use [#help-content-calendar](https://fleetdm.slack.com/archives/C03PH3BBVSM) channel in Slack for questions and updates related to articles.
+Use the [#help-content-calendar](https://fleetdm.slack.com/archives/C03PH3BBVSM) channel in Slack for questions and updates related to articles.

 ## Schedule